Corporate Governance

 Information disclosure is carried out proactively and fairly in accordance with the Information Disclosure Policy.

-The main IR and SR activities in FY2023 (fiscal year ended December 2023) are as follows.
+The main IR and SR activities in FY2025 (fiscal year ending December 2025) are as follows.

 Primary responders

-Group CEO, Director in charge of Corporate Divisions, Operating Officers in charge of IR, Officer in charge of business, Department in charge of IR, etc.
+Group CEO, Director in charge of Corporate Division, Operating Officer in charge of investor relations, Officers in charge of business, Department in charge of Investor Relations, Department in charge of ESG, SR Department in charge of SR, etc.

 Summary of shareholders and investors engaged in dialogue